hursey013/balance-bot/README.md

 ```

 Once the containers settle, visit [http://localhost:4000](http://localhost:4000) (replace `localhost` with your NAS IP if needed).
 That’s your command center.

+## Track runs with healthchecks.io

+If you use [healthchecks.io](https://healthchecks.io) or a compatible service, paste your project&apos;s ping URL in step three of the setup UI.
+Balance-bot will trigger `/start`, `/fail`, and a JSON success payload after each polling cycle so you can keep an eye on uptime.
+Prefer to set it ahead of time?
+Provide the `HEALTHCHECKS_PING_URL` environment variable and the UI will pick it up automatically.

 ## License